 Want to explore Cuba differently?
 Have a local Cuban trip planner design your itinerary.

 In American dollars, you may bring back $800 worth of souvenirs to the US from Cuba duty-free.

-Cubans love an excellent cup of coffee and the Cuban beans are rich, dark, and delicious.
-This Caribbean island is perfect for growing coffee: warm, sunny, humid.
-Take a coffee plantation tour, visit cafes, just make sure you drink some coffee.
-And once you do, you'll want a bag of beans for yourself and all your coffee loving friends to bring back from Cuba.
+Cubans love an excellent cup of coffee and Cuban coffee beans are rich, dark, and delicious.
+This Caribbean island is perfect for growing coffee: warm, sunny, and humid.
+Take a coffee plantation tour, visit cafes, and just make sure you drink some coffee.
+And once you do, you'll want a bag of beans for yourself and all your coffee-loving friends to bring back from Cuba.

 Paintings, wooden sculptures, coconut sculptures, and ceramics made by local artists are lovely souvenirs to bring back from Cuba to friends and family.
 These handmade items are a wonderful way to display and share memories of your trip.
 A word to the wise: if you buy something wooden or made of coconut make sure it is properly treated so that bugs can't get in.
 Any chance of bugs and customs will confiscate your art.

 In the cities, like Havana and Santiago, there are many galleries where you can purchase fine art.
 You could spend hours exploring the local galleries, whether or not you actually purchase anything to bring back from Cuba.

 You'll hear lots of live, local music on your trip to Cuba.
 There's always someone playing somewhere.
 And many of the bands sell their music on CDs.
 If you're enjoying a band at a bar, don't be afraid to ask them if they have a CD for sale.
 Because the internet is still so limited in Cuba, CDs are still the best way to listen to your favorite Cuban bands over and over again.